alrobboOC/add-to-list-with-working-cya/README.md

 This is a more advanced how-to guide to demonstrate how to build a working version of the pattern within your prototype.

+## The techniques we’ll use
+We’ll use a number of techniques that may feel a little complicated but hopefully we can explain them as we go.
+Heres a quick glossary of terms that we’ll cover in detail during this exercise.

+### Storing Data
+**Arrays**
+An array can hold multiple values
+`cars = ["Saab", "Volvo", "BMW"];`

+**Objects**
+An object has properties.
+Data is stored as a matched pair ‘property name’ and ‘property value’.
+You have to remember that property names are case sensitive.
+`car = {make: "Ford", model: ”Transit", cc: "2500”};`

+**An array of objects (multi-dimensional array)**
+We can combine the two methods to build our own data model `cars = [{make: "Ford", model: ”Transit", cc: "2500”}, {make: ”Smart", model: ”451", cc: ”700”}];`

+This might sound complicated concept but image this as a table: